 - 8.1.
 Peer Reviewers will formally recognise all new courses, on behalf of the Education and Experience Committee and Academic Board. - 8.2.
 A subset of documentation will be circulated by QAE to a Peer Reviewer to judge whether due process has been followed and all relevant actions have been completed. - 8.3.
-Peer Reviewers complete a standard review form.
+Peer Reviewers complete a standard review form. - 8.4.

-- 8.4.
 Peer Reviewers will not 'second guess' the academic judgement of the School Quality Committee nor of the external advisers. - 8.5.
 To facilitate their role, Peer Reviewers will receive: copies of the minutes of the meeting of the School Quality Committee; a copy of the course specification; a copy of the Validation Document; the external advisers' comments and School response. - 8.6.
-Where Peer Reviewers have concerns about the completion of the process by the School Quality Committee, they will make those known to the Head of Quality Assurance and Enhancement via the review form.
-The Head of Quality Assurance and Enhancement may seek further information or refer the proposal back to the School Quality Committee for further consideration. - 8.7.
-The Head of Quality Assurance and Enhancement will report the status of courses currently being validated (and withdrawn) to Education and Experience Committee, noting when validation is complete and any issues of institutional significance that have emerged from validation activity.
+Where Peer Reviewers have concerns about the completion of the process by the School Quality Committee, they will make those known to the Head of Quality Assurance and Enhancement, or their nominee, via the review form.
+The Head of Quality Assurance and Enhancement, or their nominee, may seek further information or refer the proposal back to the School Quality Committee for further consideration. - 8.7.
+The Head of Quality Assurance and Enhancement, or their nominee, will report the status of courses currently being validated (and withdrawn) to Education and Experience Committee and Academic Board, noting when validation is complete and any issues of institutional significance that have emerged from validation activity.

-9. Example timeline for Validation of Courses in time for a September 2024 intake
+9. Example timeline for Validation of Courses in time for a September 2025 intake